NaimKabir/RoboND-Rover-Project/writeup_template.md

 #### Processing Images

-I used the color thresholding function to take different cuts of the raw image, one for navigable terrain and another for sample rocks.
+After warping, I used the color thresholding function to take different cuts of the raw image, one for navigable terrain and another for sample rocks.

-I used to also take one for obstacles, but didn't find much of a use for them in the project, so ended up ditching that.

 For navigable terrain, I also added my gaussian blur to smooth out the sometimes unpredictable warping, before adding a proximity threshold to keep my rover fairly nearsighted.
 From here I change the binary images to rover centric pixel coordinates, which I could turn into world coordinates using pix_to_world and the rover's known position in the world.
 I could immediately slap these coordinates on the world map to create an overlay.